3 Core Principles of Venture Capital Portfolio Strategy

 Nevertheless, in real life, being able to distinguish between Startup W, Startup K, and Startup L is not that easy.
-Particularly between Startup W and Startup K. Mark Suster wrote a helpful post outlining his way of thinking about this issue, but the fact remains that the decision is not always a clear-cut one.
+Mark Suster wrote a helpful post outlining his way of thinking about this issue, but the fact remains that the decision is not always a clear-cut one.
 But that is, of course, where, again, the best VCs will differentiate themselves from the also-rans.
-And as in the previous section, this is more of an art than a science.
 Successful following-on is a strong test of a venture manager’s chops, where they are presented with the sunk cost fallacy decision, of pouring more money into a loser in the hope it turns around, or letting the investment die.

 The importance of follow-ons to a fund’s overall returns stands out in the publicly available data.
 Union Square Ventures’ 2010 Opportunity Fund had a calculated IRR of 60.59% (Pitchbook), making it an extremely successful VC fund.
-If we look at follow-on trends (CB Insights) for USV after this period, we can see the majority of their funding choices were going as follow-ons into their winners.
+If we look at follow-on trends (CB Insights) for USV after this period, the majority of its investment elections were going as follow-ons into their winners.
 They were doubling down and the fund result shows that this was indeed a profitable strategy.

 This post has been about highlighting certain often overlooked venture capital portfolio strategies that serve to maximize performance.
 And this last point around follow-ons should not be considered least.
 Fred Wilson of USV sums it up:

-At the start of this section, I said following-on was an overlooked part of VC.
-This is because the initial investments and their associated glamor of pitch decks and coffee meetings are the tip of the iceberg.
-The home runs are followed out of the park with the 66% of the fund that is reserved for follow-ons.
+At the start of this section, I said that following-on was an overlooked part of VC.
+This is because the initial investments and their associated glamor of decks and coffee meetings are the tip of the iceberg.
+The home runs are followed out of the park with the 66% of fund capital that is reserved for follow-ons.
 For new investors to VC, they suffer a rude awakening when they quickly deplete their dry powder and realize that there are no liquid secondary markets to replenish and follow-on.

 Optimizing for the Power Law

-At the beginning of this article, we mentioned how the venture capital industry, as an asset class, has posted generally unsatisfactory returns.
-A fascinating report by the Kauffman Foundation shed further light on the issue and produced some interesting results.
-In the report, called We Have Met the Enemy and He is Us, the Foundation found that when looking at a collection of venture capital funds, only a few were responsible for most of the returns for the asset class as a whole (Chart 13).
+At the beginning of the article, I mentioned how the venture capital industry, as an asset class, has posted generally unsatisfactory returns.
+A fascinating report by the Kauffman Foundation shed further light on the issue with some salient data points.
+In the report, called We Have Met the Enemy and He is Us, the Foundation uncovered that when looking at a collection of venture capital funds, only a few were responsible for most of the returns for the asset class as a whole.

-In many ways, the performance of funds is analogous to the performance of venture deals: a few home runs and a lot of strikeouts.
-The shape of fund level returns follows a similar pattern to the distribution of single deal returns shown in the Correlation Ventures study in Chart 3 at the beginning of this article in which the 50x deals constitute a tiny portion of the sample, but with a significant magnitude of absolute returns.
+In many ways, the performance of VC funds as an industry is analogous to the performance of venture deals: a few home runs and a lot of strikeouts.
+The shape of fund level returns follows a similar pattern to the distribution of single deal returns from the Correlation Ventures study from the beginning of the article, in which the 50x deals constitute a tiny portion of the sample, but with a significant magnitude of absolute returns.

 The implication of the above is very significant.
 Readers will recall how returns of public stocks seemingly follow a normal distribution.
-What we hope to have conveyed in this article is that returns in the venture capital space, both at a deal level as well as at a fund level, do not follow a normal distribution.
+What we hope to have conveyed in this article is that venture capital returns, both at a deal level as well as at a fund level, do not follow a normal distribution.
 Rather, they seem to follow a power law distribution, a long-tail curve where the vast bulk of the returns are concentrated within a small number of funds.
-Figure 2 below illustrates the difference between a power law distribution and the more common normal distribution.
+The figure below illustrates the difference between a power law distribution and the more common normal distribution.

 The concept of the VC industry conforming to a power law distribution was rendered popular by Peter Thiel in Zero to One.
 In it, he said:

 All of this implies that investors looking to succeed in the venture capital space must internalize the concepts and implications of the power law.
-Whether it is empirically and mathematically correct that the VC industry’s returns are distributed according to a power law is perhaps still a question, but conceptually, it is very clear that the venture capital space is very much an “outlier-driven” industry.
+Whether it is empirically and mathematically correct that venture capital returns are distributed according to a power law is perhaps still a question, but conceptually, it is very clear that the venture capital space is very much an “outlier-driven” industry.

-Not only this, but once one has internalized the concepts underlying the power law, one then needs to think about how to tactically use this to one’s advantage.
-The concepts we’ve outlined above regarding the number of at-bats and the importance of follow-ons are some of the more important ways one can do it.
+Not only this, but once we have internalized the concepts underlying the power law, we then need to think about how to tactically use this to an advantage.
+The concepts outlined above regarding the number of at-bats and the importance of follow-ons are some of the more important ways to seize upon it.

 How does a venture capital fund work?